BasicBlocker: ISA Redesign to Make Spectre-Immune CPUs Faster: Evaluation

+Both implementations of BasicBlocker presented in this paper enforce the presence of exactly one \texttt{bb} instructions in every basic block (i.e. misplaced or missing \texttt{bb} instructions cause a program to crash).
+This ensures that the benchmarks only measure the performance of BasicBlocker without noise from legacy code snippets, e.g. library functions, but also requires all code to be compiled by our modified compiler.
+Since this forces us to perform the benchmarks bare-metal (i.e. without OS support), it is quite difficult to run typical user level benchmarks such as SPEC.

+We chose the benchmarks included in the Embench benchmark suite \cite{embenchIOT}, the well-known \textit{Coremark} benchmark \cite{gal2012exploring} and our own pointer-chasing benchmark for our evaluation.
+The selection of programs within the Embench suite resemble code from different use cases such as cryptography (\textit{nettle-sha}, \textit{nettle-aes}), image processing (\textit{picojpeg}) and matrix multiplication (\textit{matmult-int}).
+For three of the programs we also included our own optimized version (\emph{-opt}), targeted at general architectures and discussed in more detail in Appendix \ref{algorithmic}.
+All those programs are characterized by minimal dependencies and are thus well suited for bare-metal benchmarking.

+Since all of the benchmarks require the \texttt{libc} library (and some also \texttt{libm}), we compiled Newlib \cite{johnston2011newlib} using our modified LLVM compiler.
+However, some of the benchmark programs require further dependencies, e.g. \texttt{libgcc}, and could thus not be compiled for our target.
+For the evaluation we included all available benchmark programs that compiled with the modified \texttt{libc} and \texttt{libm} and passed the test for functional correctness.

 We compiled three versions of each benchmark program, as listed in Table~\ref{tab:versions}: one without BasicBlocker, one with a new compile flag enabling the insertion of \texttt{bb} instructions, and one with \texttt{bb} plus rescheduling of terminator instructions.
 Except for these differences, the compiler and compile flags are identical.
-The compile flags can be found in Appendix \ref{appendix:cflags}.
+The compile flags are listed in Appendix \ref{appendix:cflags}.

-We then ran these programs on several variants of VexRiscv, as listed in Table~\ref{tab:predictors}.
-Section~\ref{speed-without-basicblocker} reports non-BasicBlocker performance on four existing VexRiscv variants with speculative fetching and different branch-prediction strategies, and on a purely non-speculative VexRiscv variant.
-Section~\ref{speed-with-basicblocker} reports BasicBlocker performance, with and without rescheduling, on our new VexRiscv variant supporting BasicBlocker.

-Figure~\ref{fig:benchmark_general} compares all of these results.
-To compensate for different runtimes of the benchmarks, all results are normalized to a baseline run of the respective benchmark using the original VexRiscv core with speculative fetching but no branch prediction.
-The raw benchmark results including the upper and lower quartiles for runtime deviations over 100 executions can be found in Appendix \ref{appendix:rawBench}.
-As we evaluate the bare metal system, the noise during the measurements is minimal, i.e. the standard deviation is below 1\% for all measurements.